-For the Official Bio and Press Release skip to the bottom of the page.
+For the Official Long and Short Bio and Press Release skip to the bottom of the page.

-RECENT REVIEWS, GUEST BLOGS & INTERVIEWS: (Note: I do not necessarily share the political opinions of any site with political content that runs reviews or posts blogs.)
+BOOK REVIEWS, GUEST ARTICLES & RADIO INTERVIEWS: (Note: I do not necessarily share the political opinions of any site with political content that runs reviews or posts blogs.)

-Interview: Falls Radio on Mar.
-17, 9:15am with host Ron Specker
+Interview: Falls Radio with Ron Specker aired Mar.
+17 at 9:15am.

 Interview by K. D. Dowdall at Pen and Paper